Buying Vacant Land: Will You Need a Septic System?

 Also, if it's a large, multi-acre property, (for example, land suitable for a ranch or a farm), it will probably require its own septic system.

-If the property is served by a sewer system, things are pretty simple.
+If the piece of property is served by a sewer system, things are pretty simple.
 Your main requirement as the land owner is to construct the connection from the new home to the main system.
-(In fact, you probably won't be allowed to "go rogue" and construct your own septic, or alternative wastewater treatment system, even if you want to.)
+(In fact, you probably wouldn't be allowed to "go rogue" and construct your own septic, or alternative wastewater treatment system, even if you want to.)

-An experienced general contractor or plumber should be able to give you an estimate of the time and expense involved.
+An experienced general contractor or plumber should be able to give you an estimate of the time and expense involved in following through on this.
 Commonly, the cost is somewhat less than what's required to construct a conventional septic system (and much less than to construct an alternative septic system, described further below).

-If the Property Isn't Served by a Sewer: Regulations on Septic Systems
+If the Property Isn't Served by a Sewer: What Regulations Affect Your Building a Septic System?

-If you must install a septic system (because no sewer system serves the land), this will require more time and expense than simply connecting to a sewer.
-Because failing septics are a major source of water pollution (due to bacteria infiltrating nearby water supplies), almost all land is subject to state and local laws governing the installation and maintenance of septic systems.
+If you must install a septic system (because no sewer system serves the land), this will require more time and expense.
+Because failing septics are a major source of water pollution (due to bacteria infiltrating nearby water supplies), almost all land is subject to state and local laws governing installation and maintenance of septic systems.

-Before installing a septic system, you will need to ensure that you comply with applicable laws, first by obtaining a septic permit, probably from the county in which the land is located.
+You will need to ensure that your installation complies with applicable laws.
+Step one is most likely to obtain a septic permit, probably from the county in which the land is located.
 A site evaluation is usually required before a septic permit can be issued.
 Most site evaluations must include a topography assessment, as well as a soils test (including a percolation or "perc" test).
 These can be completed by the local health department or a licensed site evaluator or engineering firm.

 The results of the site evaluation will determine whether you can build a conventional (gravity-fed) septic system or whether an alternative system will be required.
 Alternative septic systems are essentially modifications of conventional septic systems, specifically engineered to work with the soils and topography found on a particular property.